Group Land BuysThis page last updated: 6 November 2020

 Fruit Haven 1

 Stage 3.
-The 5% share has been sold; there are currently no shares of FH1 for sale.
+There are currently no shares of FH1 for sale.

 Fruit Haven 2